seidju/HackerRank/README.md

 # HackerRank

 This is my attempt to score at some challenges at [HackerRank](https://www.hackerrank.com).
-I will put here some of them, that I could solved with Swift language.
+I will put here some of them, that I find out interesting and could solved with Swift language.

 ##  DataStructures